Hermeticpoet/Milestone-Project-3/README.md

 ## UX
 The User Interface is built with [Materialize]() framework to allow for responsiveness, while also creating an aesthetically pleasing experience for the users.
+In today's world decision fatigue has become a real problem, therefore, with that in mind, I decided to limit to scope of the application menu and its search functionality.
+I chose six of large scale, well known cuisines for users to choose from, as well as, giving them a further breakdown of choice between course meals; breakfast, lunch, dinner, dessert and snacks.
 ### Design Theme
 Ideas have been garnered from browsing online for other food recipe web applications.